Vulnerable persons committee

 - assisting in promoting the safe handling of the types of food covered by the Scheme

-- The Committee will keep the Minister for Primary Industries informed of its activities
+- The Committee will keep the NSW Minister for Agriculture informed of its activities

 - Committee advice on specific Vulnerable Persons sector issues should generally be made to the Minister (or the Authority) and not sent directly to an external organisation or government agency.
 This does not limit individual members from making direct submissions on issues on behalf of their organisation or membership